 “The root of suffering is attachment”.

 These words, accompanied by an image of Buddha in his usual calm repose, emblazoned a T-shirt that I purchased from a rustic new age store in London.
-I waltzed into this enclave for free spirits, nestled in the serpentine streets of an artsy bohemian district on one of my visits.
+I walked into this enclave for free spirits, nestled in the serpentine streets of a bohemian district on one of my visits.

 We’ve all been guilty of holding onto things much longer than necessary.
 No matter what your friends and family told you at the time, nothing could convince you to let go.
-You were incapable of envisioning your life differently; incapable of letting go, because of the time and heart you had invested in certain situations and relationships.
+You were incapable of envisioning your life differently; unable to let go, because of the time and heart you had invested in certain situations and relationships.

-Having grappled with the experience of stepping out of situations that weren’t right for me, I’m intimately familiar with the emotional nuances and pain points associated with it.
+Having grappled with the experience of stepping out of situations that weren’t right for me, I’m intimately familiar with the emotional nuances associated with it.
 Everything seemed okay on the surface, but my deep, interior world was turbulent.
-The wise voice of my intuition was in opposition to the stories and narratives I had concocted to support my choice to stay.
+The wise voice within me was in opposition to the stories that I had concocted to support my choice to stay.

 If you have a tough time liberating yourself from things, people, places and memories, know that what you’re going through isn’t easy.
-As a social and emotional being you’re naturally wired to get attached, and stay attached.
-Our caveman ancestors needed to form close bonds to their tribal community and stay on familiar grounds in order to ensure their survival and safety.
-This instinct has not changed.
+As an a emotional being you’re inclined to get attached, and stay attached.
+Our caveman ancestors needed to form close bonds to their tribal community in order to ensure their survival and safety.
+This instinct hasn’t changed.
 We still associate familiarity with comfort and safety.

 The entertainment industry doesn’t make it any easier with its endless supply of songs, movies and sitcoms that glamorize the pain associated with longing for something that we can’t have.
 Who hasn’t indulged in a breakup playlist filled with love ballads from the likes of Adele and Mariah Carey?
 A guilty pleasure like this, one that takes us into the depth of our sorrow to swim in a melancholic stupor, can be addictive.

-But, no matter how much we try to embellish the truth, to stay sheltered in our cocoon of denial, we can’t escape the consequences of our choices.
+But, no matter how much we try to stay sheltered in our cocoon of denial, we can’t escape the consequences of our choices.
 Newton’s third law of motion, and the law of Karma, clearly state that every action must have an equal and opposite reaction.
 Our refusal to leave an unhealthy situation, or relationship, isn’t excluded from this universal law.

 Clinging to people and situations that aren’t aligned with our truth limits our capacity to access happiness; you’re going against the natural, universal order, and denying change.
 Like breath, life is a process of letting in and letting go.
 It’s a pulsating rhythm that permeates everything.
 When we resist it, we feel pain.

 The process of letting go isn’t formulaic.
 It’s a sacred process that’s carried out with a sense of reverence, trust, and faith that we’re always supported.
-We need to respect what it is to be human, by honoring our feelings and the mysterious journey of life.
-We need insight to realize that the act of detachment is an evolutionary mechanism that builds character, and infuses you with the emotional stamina of a warrior.
+We need to honor our feelings and the mysterious journey of life.
+We need insight to realize that the act of detachment builds character, and cultivates emotional stamina.

 1. Process your emotions in a healthy way: The process of letting go must begin with the task of coming to terms our feelings about what we’re leaving behind.
 The most common emotions that people experience are sadness, distress, worry, insecurity and anxiety.
 These are heavy-duty emotions that shouldn’t be ignored.
 We need to find healthy ways of processing them so that we don’t lose ourselves while grieving.
-It takes courage and fortitude to face your wounds.
-Very often people prefer to use the Band-Aid approach to assuage their pain by masking it with addictions.
-But, time does not heal all wounds.
-We need to proactively work on letting go.
 Some steps you can take to recover include speaking with a therapist or someone you trust, journaling, holistic healing methodologies, or spending time in quiet contemplation.
 All of this helps you reach a point called the Graceful Exit where you acknowledge the value of a certain career, relationship, or life stage, accept that it has run its course, and admit that it’s time to move on.

-As you begin engaging with new energies in your life, from a place of conscious self-awareness, you’ll be convinced that life does not end after you let go.
-Instead, it transforms you and takes where you’ll be able to experience new people and things, leading to personal growth and evolution.
-As Deepak Chopra once said, “In the process of letting go, you will lose many things from the past, but you will find yourself.”
+As you begin engaging with new energies in your life, you’ll be convinced that life does not end after you let go.
+Instead, it transforms you and takes where you’ll be able to experience new people and things.
+As spiritual author Deepak Chopra once said, “In the process of letting go, you will lose many things from the past, but you will find yourself.”